Alcohol serving licence

 You may get an alcohol serving licence for premises such as:

 As the licensing authority, we must approve both the licensed premises and the licensed area, i.e. the area where alcohol is served.
-Licensed areas must be such that they can be supervised both by you as the licence holder and by the authorities.
+The licensed areas must be such that they can be monitored by the licence holder, i.e. you, and the authorities.
 You must define and mark the licensed area if its limits are not otherwise obvious.

 You must also draw up a self-regulation plan for your licensed premises.